 Additional factors to consider in determining payability for activity tested payments

-The following factors should be considered when assessing whether the requirements of the order will allow the recipient to satisfy the activity test, and qualify for NSA or YA (other):
+The following factors should be considered when assessing whether the requirements of the order will allow the recipient to satisfy the activity test, and qualify for JSP, YA (other) or activity tested PP:

 - ability to attend interviews, AND

 - whether any payment received by the recipient belongs to them.

 Explanation: Orders are at the discretion of the judge, and therefore may vary.

 If a recipient has a CSO requiring more than 20 hours per week attendance, they can be given a special circumstances exemption from the activity test (184.108.40.206).
 This would provide exemption for up to 13 weeks.

 If a recipient has a CSO of up to 20 hours a week, i.e. part-time, they remain subject to the activity test, however the CSO should take precedence.
 Where there are schedule conflicts between the times and days of the CSO and participation in activities, the provider should discuss with the job seeker alternative activities that accommodate the CSO requirements while fulfilling the job seeker's activity test.